 Head and neck surgery treats conditions of the ear, nose, and throat (ENT) and skull.
-Benign and malignant (cancerous) tumours are the most common conditions treated in this type of surgery.
+Benign and malignant (cancerous) tumours are the most common conditions treated in this type of surgery by a general surgeon.

 When should I see a specialist for head and neck surgery?

 When appropriate, head and neck surgery may help patients for:

 ● Head and neck tumours and cancer

 ● Facial nerve disorders

 Head and neck cancers can appear to look like deep neck abscesses.
 It is therefore important to get these promptly treated to increase your chance of a successful outcome.¹

 What are the risks of head and neck surgery?